-In a lease-leaseback transaction, the lessee negotiates the terms and conditions of a financing arrangement with a bank or other commercial lender.
+In a lease-leaseback transaction, the lessee (local business) negotiates the terms and conditions of a financing arrangement with a bank or other commercial lender.
 COMIDA obtains title to, and possession and/or control of the property financed and enters into a lease agreement with the lessee for a term equal to the lesser of the term of the financing or the benefit period.
 The rent from the lease includes debt service payments to the lender and is paid directly by the lessee to the lender.

-Industrial Development Bonds
+• Industrial Development Bonds

 The transaction for a bond issue is similar to a lease-leaseback except that COMIDA issues tax-exempt or taxable bonds to provide financial assistance to private-sector entities for the acquisition and construction of industrial and commercial facilities deemed to be in the public interest.
 The bonds are secured by the property financed and are payable solely from payments received on the underlying mortgage loans.
-Upon repayment of the bonds, ownership of the acquired facilities transfers to the private-sector entity served by the bond issuance.
-COMIDA is not obligated in any manner for repayment of the bonds.
-Accordingly, the bonds are not reported as liabilities in the accompanying financial statements.
+Upon repayment of the bonds, ownership of the acquired facilities transfers back to the private-sector entity served by the bond issuance.
+COMIDA is not obligated in any manner for repayment of the bonds at any time.
+Accordingly, related property is not reported as assets, and the bonds are not reported as liabilities in the accompanying financial statements.